Soulful Fruit

 Soulful Fruit is the first album by the turntablist Rob Swift.
 It was released on May 13, 1997, by Stones Throw Records and was produced by Rob Swift, Mista Sinista and Roc Raida.
-The album was a huge critical success, gaining many positive reviews.
+The album was a critical success, gaining many positive reviews.

 Critical reception

 CMJ New Music Monthly concluded that "this is hip-hop in its purest form, and it succeeds in advancing instrumental music to the next level."